spotDL/spotify-downloader/README.md

 - Once you select the one you want to download, the script will load all the tracks from the playlist into `<playlist_name>.txt`

 - Then you can simply run `python spotdl.py --list=<playlist_name>.txt` to download them all!

+#### Specify the target directory

+If you don't want to download all the songs to the `Music/` folder relative to the `spotdl.py` script, you can use the `-f`/`--file` option.
+E.g. `python spotdl.py -s "adele hello" -f "/home/user/Music/"`.
+This works with both relative and absolute paths.

 ## Running tests